edgarfrancisco2022/SSS-Math_and_Computer_Science/README.md

 ##### 3. Once the curriculum and the materials have been established, adding new content to it will result in failure to fullfil these standards.
 ##### 4. Studying breaks are allowed at any given moment so long as they are not used to use social media, surf the web, or search for new content or content alternatives.
 ##### 5. All activities must be stopped before 9:00 PM, not doing so will result in failure to fullfil these standards.
+##### 6. Day dreaming about future content wlil result in failure to fullfill these standards.
-##### 6. Procrastination will not be tolerated, taking breaks and getting distracted without sufficient reason will result in failure to fulfill these standards.
+##### 7. Procrastination will not be tolerated, taking breaks and getting distracted without sufficient reason will result in failure to fulfill these standards.
-##### 7. Breaks are meant for resting, here is a list of recommended activities for breaks:
+##### 8. Breaks are meant for resting, here is a list of recommended activities for breaks:
 ###### &nbsp;&nbsp;&nbsp; Napping, walking, exercising, eating, socializing, cleaning up, helping out, and relaxing.
-##### 8. A sleep journal must be kept in this repository describing what works and what does not work when it comes to improving sleep quality - recommended.
+##### 9. A sleep journal must be kept in this repository describing what works and what does not work when it comes to improving sleep quality - recommended.

 ### Curriculum
 #### Texts